Well Dressings 2017

 2nd to 10th July at St Ann’s Well in the Crescent, Higher Buxton Well on the Market Place and the Children’s (Taylor) Well in Spring Gardens.

-Many more events taking place including the big Carnival Day Procession on Saturday 8th.
+Many more events taking place including the Carnival Day Procession starting 2pm on Saturday 8th.

 Welcome to Buxton Well Dressing website

 Welcome to the official web site of the Buxton Well Dressing Festival, featuring our latest news and information about the history of Well Dressing which began in Buxton in 1840.

 Buxton Well Dressing and Carnival is part of a historic tradition, celebrated in towns and villages throughout the Peak District and Derbyshire.
 This custom occurs between the months of May and September each year.

 In 1840 the residents of Higher Buxton were overjoyed when freshly piped water was made available at the Market Place Fountain courtesy of the 6th Duke of Devonshire.